Extension and trace for nonlocal operators

 Therefore, for every $R\in (0,\infty)$,

 If $0<r\le R/2$, then by \eqref{eq:nuScR} we have

 Thus for every $R\in (0,\infty)$,

-\begin{lemma} If VDC holds locally for $D^c$, then $\mathbb{P}^x(X_{\tau_D}\in \partial D) = 0$, $x\in D$. \end{lemma} For the narrower class of Lipschitz open sets and all isotropic pure-jump L\'evy processes with infinite L\'evy measure the result is stated after Theorem~1 in \cite{MR1825650}.
+\begin{lemma} If $|\partial D| = 0$ and VDC holds locally for $D^c$, then $\mathbb{P}^x(X_{\tau_D}\in \partial D) = 0$, $x\in D$. \end{lemma} For the narrower class of Lipschitz open sets and all isotropic pure-jump L\'evy processes with infinite L\'evy measure the result is stated by Sztonyk after Theorem~1 in \cite{MR1825650}.
 Our proof follows the argument given for the fractional Laplacian by Wu \cite[Theorem~1]{MR1893056}.

 \begin{proof}[Proof of Lemma~\ref{l:nuSc}.]
 The trajectories of $X$ are c\`adl\`ag, so locally bounded, therefore

 We have $\mathbb{P}^x(\tau_D<\tau_{B_R}, X_{\tau_D}\in \partial D)\leq \mathbb{P}^x(X_{\tau_{D\cap B_R}}\in \partial (D \cap B_R))$ for every $R>0$.
 Indeed, if $\tau_D<\tau_{B_R}$, then $X_{\tau_D}\in B_R$ and it suffices to note that $\partial D\cap B_R\subset \partial (D\cap B_R)$.
 Therefore in what follows we may assume that $D$ is bounded and \eqref{eq:VDC} holds.
 Let $a=\max\{(2|B_1|/c)^{1/d},2\}$, where $c$ is the constant from \eqref{eq:VDC}.
 By \eqref{e:cnuh},